Selfridge Air National Guard Base

 Selfridge Air National Guard Base or Selfridge ANGB is an Air National Guard installation located in Harrison Township, Michigan, near Mount Clemens.
 Selfridge Field was one of thirty-two Air Service training camps established after the United States entry into World War I in April 1917.

+The current commander of Selfridge Air National Guard Base is Brig.
+Gen. Leah Voelker, its first female commanding officer.